intel/QAT_Engine/README.md

 In the above example this will create the file `qatengine.so` and copy it to the engines dir of the system which can be checked using `pkg-config --variable=enginesdir libcrypto`.

+If qatlib is installed via RPM (both library and development headers) then `-with-qat_hw_dir` is not needed as qatengine automatically picks qatlib libraries and headers from the default location `/usr/lib64`.

 <br>
 </details>